dublino8576/WeMagazine/README.md

 - Features a fully integrated form in the layout of the page with all the required fields.
 The form is from Bootstrap and has been customised accordingly.
 - When the user completes the form successfully, they are directed on a success page with a clear message and easy navigation links.

+## Deployment Procedure

+Early deployment was achieved using GitHub pages, which allowed me to view any bugs or rendering issues across web browsers and mobile devices early on.
+I have used GitHub Projects to create a Kanban board template organising User Stories with related Acceptance Criteria and Developer Tasks.
+Each small feature implemented had its dedicated branch, I have worked on one ticket and one feature at a time, allowing me to be time-efficient and precise.

+## Screenshots